 Grieving is essential.
 It releases the emotions associated with trauma, and helps to heal the body, mind, and soul.

 The sooner we allow ourselves to move through anger, denial, frustration, and eventually acceptance, the sooner we can set a new direction.
-And in the meantime, grief will come in waves.

 Clarity comes when we learn to accept our present circumstances and look for the good in each experience.
 This act of reframing helps to rekindle our sense of hope for the future.